zzhou93/Stat585-at-ISU.github.io/_blog/06/GaniAgadilov.md

 ---
 title: "My_website"
 author: "Gani Agadilov"
-date: "2/26/2019"
-output: pdf_document
+topic: "06"
+layout: post
+root: ../../../
 ---

-This is a link to my website : https://ganiagadil.github.io
+This is a link to my website : [https://ganiagadil.github.io](https://ganiagadil.github.io)

 The main problem for this assignment was preparing all components to run rmarkdown::render_site().
 Running the code several times did not provide any results.
 I noticed there were only mistakes related to the formats of the files.
 I used the correct path and right formats of the files and problem solved.